agrawal-sandesh/Full-stack/README.md

 3. Bootstrap
 4. JavaScript
 5. MongoDB
-6. Node and Express js(with the projets).
+6. Node and Express js(with short projects),As of now.
-As of now,
+7.
-I am soon going to update React JS soon.
+I am soon going to update very React JS soon.